aokiji-zz/calculator/README.md

 4. Start the project:  `yarn start`

-5. To create an User to login in the Calculator App
+5. To create an User to login in the Calculator App or verify user created by prisma seed
 Endpoint:
 http://localhost:3001/users
 Method: